HPCE/hpce-2018-cw3/readme.md

 Compile the program, and make sure you can both build and execute it.
-You may need to fiddle with your include and link directories to make it build, and find/download an SDK.
+You may need to fiddle with your environment to make it build, and find/download an SDK.
 While an OpenCL run-time is installed in most systems, there is often no SDK installed.

 SDKs and Run-times
 ------------------